 When you come to do the I-9 eVerify process, bring the forms listed below as well.

-- Personal Data, Federal and Illinois Employment, & Direct Deposit Forms.
+- Personal Data, Federal and Illinois Employment, & Child Services forms.
 Fill out these forms and bring them in person to the Office of Undergraduate Research.

 - Personal Data Form

 - Federal Form W-4: Most students will claim no withholdings or allowances, meaning you will put zero on the lines.

 - Illinois Form W-4: Most students will claim no withholdings or allowances, meaning you will put zero on the lines.

 - Illinois Department of Children & Family Services Form: Attest that you will comply with the Abused and Neglected Child Reporting Act.
 Enter 'research assistant' as type of employment.